U-Alberta/prima/README.md

   >
     $ ~/path/to/prima/tools/fetch_collection.sh collection_name

-6. After completing steps 1-5, run the following to get stats on your collection where **tool** is one of the options listed below
+6. After completing steps 1-5, run the following to get stats on your collection where **tool** is one of the options listed below with the appropriate parameters
   >
-    $ ~/path/to/prima/tools/tool
+    $ ~/path/to/prima/tools/tool params
-7. For every new collection to be created, repeat step 3 lines 3-5 and step 4 with the new collection.
+7. For every new collection to be created, repeat step 3 lines 3-5 and step 4 with the new collection before using any tools.

 ## Tools

+### k_means_clusterer.sh:
+Taking the number of clusters k as input, this clusters the documents in the corpus into k groups according to the [k means algorithm](https://en.wikipedia.org/wiki/K-means_clustering).
+For example, running
+  >
+    $ ~/path/to/prima/tools/k_means_clusterer.sh 3
+will classify the documents within the source/ folder into 3 clusters.
+The clusters and their associated documents are saved in processed/k_means/k_means.txt as tab-separated cluster ids and lists of documents.
+Vectors are weighted using lnc.ltc according to SMART notation.

+### lda.sh:
+Taking the number of dimensions k as input, this builds a low-rank approximation of a term document matrix of size k according to the [LDA statistical model](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation).
+This matrix is then saved in your collection directory/processed/lda/lda.csv.
+For example, running
+  >
+    $ ~/path/to/prima/tools/lda.sh 100
+will reduce the term-document matrix c into a 100-by-100 matrix and save it in lda.csv.

+### lsi.sh:
+Taking the number of dimensions k as input, this builds a low-rank approximation of a term document matrix of size k according to the [LSI statistical model](https://en.wikipedia.org/wiki/Latent_semantic_analysis#Latent_semantic_indexing).
+This matrix is then saved in your collection directory/processed/lsi/lsi.csv.
+For example, running
+  >
+    $ ~/path/to/prima/tools/lsi.sh 100
+will reduce the term-document matrix c into a 100-by-100 matrix and save it in lsi.csv.

+### min_hash.sh:
+Taking no input (atm), this compares documents in the source/ directory using the [MinHash algorithm](https://en.wikipedia.org/wiki/MinHash).
+These values are then saved in processed/min_hash/min_hash.csv as a table with columns labelled by document names and rows corresponding to each different hash function used.
+Run with
+  >
+    $ ~/path/to/prima/tools/min_hash.sh

+### tfidf.sh:
+Taking no input, this calculates the tf, df, and tfidf of all the documents in the collection in the source/ folder.
+These values are then saved in your collection directory/processed/tfidf as df.txt (holding tab-separated terms and their document frequencies), tf.txt (tab-separated term document pairs and their term frequencies), and tfidf.txt (tab-separated term document pairs and their tf-idf values).
+Run with
+  >
+    $ ~/path/to/prima/tools/tfidf.sh

+This also creates a SQLite database in /processed/inverted_index.db which is used for later calculations but can be accessed by running the command
+  >
+    $ sqlite3 processed/inverted_index.db
+The database contains two tables; one holding tokens, their id's, and document frequency and another holding token postings in documents as well as tf-idf values.

+idf was calculated using log(N/df) where N is the size of documents in the corpus (corpus here is defined as the whole collection and N is the total number of documents read), tf is the term frequency of a term in a document, and df is the document frequency of a term in the corpus.

 ### word_count.sh
 Given a directory depth starting from source (counts the entire collection) and going down to /source/item/file/lineno this will count all words in the readable files in the input directory.
 For example, running